JingyiGF/HERBS/README.md

 # HERBS
-A Python-based GUI for Histological E-data Registration in Brain Space
+## A Python-based GUI for Histological E-data Registration in Brain Space

+HERBS is an intuitive, interactive and interesting tool for image registration, the process of identifying a spatial transformation that maps images to a template such that corresponding anatomical structures are optimally aligned, or in other words, a voxel-wise ‘correspondence’ is established between the images and template.

+HERBS has been tested on Windows (10 and 11), MacOSx (Mojave - Monterey), Linux (Kubuntu ), and as a python application, it should run in all environments supporting python 3.8-3.10 and PyQt5 5.15.4 as a GUI framework.
+For details, please see HERBS CookBook.

+HERBS provides users:

+- 2D and 3D visualisation of brain atlas.
+-

 ## Install